dhis2/dhis2-android-dashboard/README.md

 # dhis2-android-dashboard
-Android application for DHIS2 which implements basic dashboard functionality.
+Android application for DHIS2 which provides basic dashboard functionality.

 Get the APK from the release page: